 Prayer isn’t just about praying.
 It helps you know God.
-What’s He like?
 What are His interests?
-What promises can be claimed?
+Which promises can be claimed?
 How does He view your needs, or the needs of others?

-Prayer involves the Word.
-There are examples to follow and learn from.
-Conviction and repentance take shape there, as does other-centeredness.
+Conviction and repentance take shape through prayer, as does other-centeredness.

-Prayer is so huge it can form the core of any discipleship relationship.
+Prayer is so central to our faith it can form the core of any discipleship relationship.
 Do it together and discuss it together.
 Here are some ideas to prime the pump . . .

-Pray for your kids — Specific prayers for each of them.
-Release them to God since they don’t really belong to you.
-They are His people.
-Seek God’s involvement in ways and issues that serve His interests for them.
-Then teach them to pray such things for themselves.
-(Paul often told his spiritual children what he prayed for them.)
+- Pray for your family.
+Specific prayers for each of them.
+Seek God’s involvement in their lives in ways that serve His interests for them.
+Explain what you’re praying for and why.
+(The Apostle Paul often told his spiritual children what he prayed for them.)

-Pray for other students — Make a list if you want.
-The friends, acquaintances, classmates, church friends, kids on the team, in band, drama, track, cousins, whatever.
-Pray for all the students that will influence yours and be influenced by yours.
-(This takes time, but the network of impact will grow exponentially.)
-This may even be why God puts certain groups together — so I you (and your students) will influence them through prayer.
+- Pray for others.
+Make a list if you want.
+Friends, acquaintances, people at work, church, school, the neighborhood, and so on.
+Pray for the people who influence you, your family, and your friends.
+This takes time, but the network of your impact will grow exponentially.
+It may even be why God puts certain people in your path — so you will influence them through prayer.